“Break the Chain,” by Nancy Wyatt, Is A One Act Play

 - If you do not use PayPal, I can email or snail mail the scripts, upon receipt and clearance of your payment (by cash, Cashier’s Check, or check).
 I do not accept credit card payments other than through PayPal.

-- For Break The Chain, the minimum number of eScript Printable Edition or hard copies you can order is six (6): (for 5 cast members and the Director).
+- The minimum number of copies you may order is six (6): (for 5 cast members and the Director).
 You may need more to include copies for a Stage Manager, Production Assistants, etc.

 - The price is $10 per script above the minimum order of 6/$60 for commercial enterprises.
 A 10% discount is given for proven non-profit organizations.